 The skills required to become an ethical hacker

 Ethics are what separate the good guys from the bad guys.
-There are plenty of blackhat hackers that have adequate technical skills to be an ethical hacker, but they lack the discipline of character to do the right thing regardless of the perceived benefits of doing otherwise.
+There are plenty of blackhat hackers who have adequate technical skills to be ethical hackers, but they lack the discipline of character to do the right thing regardless of the perceived benefits of doing otherwise.

 A word to the wise then is, when looking for work as an ethical hacker, a resume that includes any work that even smells of unauthorized work or unethical behavior is a fast way to be disqualified.

 Second to having the “ethical” part of this colloquial nickname covered is the need to have the “hacker” part covered as well.
 A candidate for an ethical hacker job must be able to demonstrate advanced cybersecurity technical skills.
-The ability to recommend mitigation and remediation strategies are a part of the desired experience.
+The ability to recommend mitigation and remediation strategies is a part of the desired experience.

 Strong coding skills are essential and direct, manual, and hands-on attack methods must be clearly understood and demonstrated.
 In short, an ethical hacker should have defended so many assets over their career that imitating and then thinking a few steps ahead of the adversary comes almost as second nature.

 They must understand what motivates the bad actors and be able to estimate how much time and effort the blackhat may be willing to apply toward any specific target.
 To do this, the pentester must understand the value of the data and systems they protect.

 Ethical hacker certifications and education

-EC-Council describes their CEH certification is these terms: “A Certified Ethical Hacker is a skilled professional who understands and knows how to look for weaknesses and vulnerabilities in target systems and uses the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of a target system(s).
+EC-Council describes their CEH certification in these terms: “A Certified Ethical Hacker is a skilled professional who understands and knows how to look for weaknesses and vulnerabilities in target systems and uses the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of a target system(s).

-Any number of other cybersecurity professional certifications offered by EC-Council will lend themselves toward becoming more hireable as an ethical hacker.
+Any number of other cybersecurity professional certifications offered by the EC-Council will lend themselves toward becoming more hireable as an ethical hacker.

-Offensive Security describes their OSCP certification, saying “The OSCP examination consists of a virtual network containing targets of varying configurations and operating systems.
+Offensive Security describes its OSCP certification, saying “The OSCP examination consists of a virtual network containing targets of varying configurations and operating systems.
 At the start of the exam, the student receives the exam and connectivity instructions for an isolated exam network that they have no prior knowledge or exposure to.